OpenNMT/OpenNMT-py/docs/source/FAQ.md

 You need to add the following option:

-* `quant_layers: ['w_1', 'w_2']`
+* `quant_layers: ['w_1', 'w_2', 'linear_values', 'linear_query']`
+* `quant_type: ['bnb_NF4']`

-These are the layers of the PositionWise Feed-Forward from the Encoder/Decoder.
+You can for instane quantize the layers of the PositionWise Feed-Forward from the Encoder/Decoder and the key/query/values/final from the Multi-head attention.

-At the moment, for a given layer you cannot mix LoRa and 8bit compression.
-(TODO List)
+Choices for quantization are ["bnb_8bit", "bnb_FP4", "bnb_NF4"]

+## How to use gradient checkpointing when dealing with a big model ?

+* `use_ckpting: ["ffn", "mha", "lora"]`

+Be carefull, the module that you use checkpointing needs to have gradients.

 ## Can I get word alignments while translating?